 The recently expanded Graduate Student Senate created a subcommittee dedicated to serving the needs of student-parents on campus.
 When Ballingall’s term as GSS President ended, he passed along his research to this committee in hopes that they would continue to advocate for childcare on campus.2020

 In the early 20th century, students sometimes performed elaborate same-sex wedding rituals in drag.
 A 1918 Skiff article describes a womanless wedding sponsored by the Domestic Science Department, which “proved to be one of the funniest and most ludicrous things that has ever happened in the University…there were a number of handsome men, and also some of the boys who were dressed as girls made exceptionally beautiful girls.”
 The bride, Miss Henerey Fussell, and groom, Judge Raley, had a full wedding party and exchanged vows.
+There are records of these festivities through the 1940s.

 Straight Students at Gay Bars